severalnines/docs/user-guide/postgresql/backup.rst

 	- Specify the compression level for the backup.
 This is according to :term:`gzip` compression level.
 1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).

 * **Upload Backup to the cloud**
 	- Uploads the backup to the cloud storage.
 The upload process happens right after the backup is successfully created.
 This feature requires you to set up the cloud credentials first.
-See `Cloud Providers <../index.html#cloud-providers>`_.
+See :ref:`Sidebar - Integrations - Cloud Providers`.

 * **Enable Encryption**
 	- Encrypts the generated backup.
 Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
 See `Backup Encryption and Decryption`_.